US Business Visas

 Qualified employees entering the United States to establish a new office will be allowed a maximum initial stay of one year.
 All other qualified employees will be allowed a maximum initial stay of three years.
 For all L-1A employees, requests for extension of stay may be granted in increments of up to an additional two years, until the employee has reached the maximum limit of seven years.

-If these family members are already in the United States and seeking change of status to or extension of stay in L-2 classification, they may apply collectively, with fee, on an Form I-539, Application to Change/Extend Nonimmigrant Status.
+If these family members are already in the United States and seeking change of status to or extension of stay in L-2 classification, they may apply collectively, with a fee, on Form I-539, Application to Change/Extend Nonimmigrant Status.

 Certain organizations may establish the required intracompany relationship in advance of filing individual L-1 petitions by filing a blanket petition.
 Eligibility for blanket L certification may be established if: